 It costs almost the same amount as a whole cymbal pack, but you won’t find many ride cymbals that sound better than this one.

 It produces tones that are incredibly warm, dark, and smooth.
-Combine those with clear stick articulation, and you have the reason for why so many jazz drummers love this ride cymbal.
+Combine those with clear stick articulation, and you have the reason why so many jazz drummers love this ride cymbal.

 The wash is excellent as well, so you can crash on it to get a large tone that tends to hang over all your other cymbals beautifully.